-The recovery process is unique to each patient.
-Early and aggressive treatment leads to the best recovery.
-A recent study in Lancet Neurology by Dr. Titulaer, Dr. Dalmau and colleagues found that 50% of autoimmune encephalitis (AE) patients show substantial improvement within four weeks of receiving treatment.
+While the recovery process is unique to each patient, early and aggressive treatment for autoimmune encephalitis leads to the best recovery.
+The various antibodies causing the autoimmune response can result in varying symptoms and respond widely in terms of recovery.
+A study in Lancet Neurology by Dr. Titulaer, Dr. Dalmau and colleagues found that 50 percent of patients with Anti-NMDA-receptor encephalitis, the most-studied and best-understood type of Autoimmune Encephalitis, show improvement within four weeks of receiving treatment.

 After recovery from an acute episode of autoimmune encephalitis, many patients have symptoms of traumatic brain injury (TBI).
 Symptoms of TBI can include, but are not limited to, fatigue, difficulty concentrating, acquired Attention Deficit Disorder (ADD), cognitive challenges, coordination problems, memory problems, lack of motivation, change of personality, irritability, and depression.